 - Note: the only gluten-free cornmeal we have found recently is Colavita Instant Polenta Cornmeal.

 1 handful crumbled feta or goat cheese or mozzarella for topping (optional)

-Place chopped garlic, rosemary and salts in a cheese cloth.
-Wrap the cloth around the mix and tie it closed with a string or another piece of cheese cloth.
+- Place chopped garlic, rosemary and salts in a cheese cloth.
+Wrap the cloth around the garlic rosemary mix and tie it closed with a string or another piece of cheese cloth.

-Pour white wine in a liquid measure cup and place wrapped up cheese cloth with rosemary and garlic directly into the wine.
-Let soak for 20-30 minutes.
-The longer it soaks the greater the infusion of flavor.
+- Pour white wine in a liquid measure cup and place wrapped up cheese cloth with rosemary and garlic directly into the wine.
+Let soak for 15-20 mins.

-When chicken is browned, add wine and cheese cloth directly to the pan and let wine cook off, approx 5 minutes
+- When chicken is browned, add wine and cheese cloth directly to the pan and let wine cook off, approx 7-10 minutes.
+Wine will evaporate.